open-cogsci/osdoc/content/pages/manual/structure/coroutines.md

 - It must initialize and then `yield`.
 This first `yield` returns nothing.
 - It may loop while `yield`ing on every iteration.
 The loop breaks when:
     - The coroutine should end; or
     - When the `yield` returns `False`; this is a signal from the COROUTINES plugin to the generator to signal that the coroutines ends.
     - When the generator `yields False` itself; this is a signal from the generator to the COROUTINES to signal that the coroutines ends.
+    - Alternatively, the generator can `raise AbortCoroutines()` to signal that the coroutines ends.
 - No time-consuming things should happen between `yield` statements, except during initialization.

 The first and simplest option is to write a one-shot coroutine.
 This is a function that is called once to prepare itself, once to execute, and then terminates.
 For example: